 This year Heritage Open Days has around 100 events across Norwich and Norfolk.
 For the first time, the festival will comprise a mix of in-person and digital events.
 Communities will be able to celebrate the stories of the places and spaces that are important to them from the comfort of their armchair or in-person whilst staying safe with social distancing measures in place.

 The theme for the 2020 festival is Hidden Nature, offering the opportunity to discover the nature that exists on our doorsteps, as well as the built heritage.
 Explore areas of the countryside not normally accessible to the public and learn the hidden history of Norfolk’s natural landscapes, but also gardens, green spaces, urban parks, farms and forests.

 Visitor favourites return for 2020, including the popular outdoor sites of the Bishop’s House Gardens and Ketts Heights.
 New events include a guided tour exploring the war time defences and ice age glaciers of Barnham Cross Common.
 Another highlight is a special virtual tour of the iconic Grade II* listed Briton Arms Coffee House.

 Visitors can also take a self-guided heritage walk and see an exhibition and short film at Heigham Park in Norwich, which will shortly mark its centenary.
 New family friendly activities will also be available online courtesy of Norfolk Heritage Centre and Norwich Historic Churches Trust.

 Tickets for pre book events and event listings will be released from Monday 17 August

 Get ready for ten unmissable days of FREE events celebrating Norfolk’s history and culture from 10-19 September 2021.
-Check back in the Summer for our events programme.View Heritage Open Days events
+Full event listings and pre-book tickets go live 9 August at 10am!View Heritage Open Days events